spchal/rtld_solaris/Rtld/output/README.md

 Benign programs:

-1. date.out : Date program in solaris.
+Markup: 1. date.out : Date program in solaris.

         2. gedit.out : Application for editing called - Gedit

         3. vim.out : Application for editing called VIM

         4. firefox.out : For browser Firefox latest version for solaris.

 Two vulnerable test cases are made for testing the tool.
 Their normal execuion, without any exploit has the following result:

-1. nolibc.txt
+Markup: 1. nolibc.txt

         2. rop_normal

 They are again tested with attaching an exploit to the program.
 The result is :

-1. libc.txt
+Markup: 1. libc.txt

         2. rop-exploited

 The above two cases are compared by taking the diff.
 The files include:

-1. diff_libc.txt
+Markup: 1. diff_libc.txt

         2. diff_rop.txt